How to Fill the Vietnam E-Declaration (2026 Guide)

 At the Airport

-When you arrive at the immigration desk in Vietnam, you will simply hand your passport and printed eVisa to the officer, and present the QR code on your phone for scanning.
-The officer will instantly have all your flight and accommodation data on their screen, significantly speeding up the entry process.
+When you arrive at the immigration desk in Vietnam, you will hand your passport and printed eVisa to the officer, and present the QR code on your phone for scanning.
+The officer will have your flight and accommodation data on their screen, facilitating the entry process.
+If this is your first visit, our first-time Vietnam travel guide covers what to expect after clearing immigration.